PennyNichols/next-shs/README.md

 ### Create `.env` files in the root directory:
   - Depending on your role and permissions, you may need up to three `.env` files - `.env.local`, `.env.staging`, `.env.prod`.
-  - **External devs**
   - add this configuration to whichever environments you intend to execute and obtain the values following the instructions in **[Obtain Environment Variables](#obtain-environment-variables)** below.
   - You will need to add these environment variables to their respective Vercel projects.

     ```
     NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key